spacemeat/humon/README.md

 Like asserted earlier, annotations are 100% open in their use.
 Humon doesn't use any annotation keys or values and doesn't interpret them.
 Applications can use them or not, but all annotations that are legal are guaranteed to be parsed, even if the application doesn't know about or use them at all.
 In this way you can embed metadata about objects in a Humon file, and even old versions of Humon apps will correctly read (and ignore) them, because all official versions of Humon always have.

+## The future of Humonity

+Near-future features include:
+* Language bindings for Python
+* Language bindings for .NET
+* Language bindings for Node
+* Language bindings for Rust
+* Accept alloc/free alternatives in the C lib
+* Modules for C++
+* Single-header-ify the C++ (as an alternative to modules)
+* Constexpr All The Things in the single-header version.
+Kind of a research project.
+* Type size overrides for some of the runtime data elements
+* Better CMake for proper building, testing, installation, etc. What's extant is pretty spartan.
+* C++ Range views for depth- and breadth-first node visitation